 4-2.
 The importance of company size and style (growth vs value) for explaining the differences in returns of diversified portfolios is known today as the Fama-French Three-Factor Model. ↩

 4-3.
 The correlation of various asset classes to the S&P 500 Index is listed in The Only Guide To A Winning Investment Strategy You’ll Ever Need, 2005, by Larry E. Swedroe, p 144. ↩

-Smart Investing Rule #5: Never try to time the market
+Smart Investing for Beginners Rule #5: Never try to time the market

 5-2.
 Find two alternative views of a periodic table of investment returns in color, more detail, and over 15-20 year timeframes: